naninovel/docs/docs/guide/input-processing.md

 For more information on using the input system, consult the [official manual](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest).

 ::: tip EXAMPLE
-Find an example project on using the new input system and implementing a rebind UI to allow player change default controls on [GitHub](https://github.com/naninovel/samples/tree/main/unity/input-rebind).
+Check [input rebind sample](/guide/samples#input-rebind) on using the new input system and implementing a rebind UI to allow player change default controls.
 :::

 ## Adapt to Input Mode